Current Page Path

+There are two MCard photocopier/printers in the Science Library, located on the 3rd floor near the large computer island.
+These are frequently used for copying print journal articles.
 Copies made using your MCard are charged to your standard computing services printing allocation; printing beyond your allocation will cause you to be charged at the rate of 6 cents per page.

 You may also send jobs to these machines using MPrint.
 Select Central Campus > South Diag Area > Shapiro Science Library Copy 1 (or Shapiro Science Library Guest Copy).

-If a copier is jammed or out of paper or ink, please inform the staff at the Undergraduate Library Reference or Circulation desks (both located on the first floor).
+If a printer/copier is jammed or out of paper or ink, please inform the staff at the Undergraduate Library Reference or Circulation desks (both located on the first floor).
 After hours service requests may be called in to 4-HELP, which is available from 8AM-7PM Monday through Friday, 1PM-5PM Sunday, and is closed on Saturday.